Focus Taiwan App

 Taipei, Nov.
 6 (CNA) Amendments to an act relating to the allocation of funding between central and local governments completed an initial review on Wednesday following physical altercations between lawmakers in the Legislature.

-Kuomintang (KMT) lawmaker Chen Yu-jen (陳玉珍), chairperson of the Legislature's Economics Committee, announced that the proposed amendments to the Act Governing the Allocation of Government Revenues and Expenditures had completed the initial committee review process, paving the way for them to be discussed in the Legislative Yuan in the coming months.
+Kuomintang (KMT) lawmaker Chen Yu-jen (陳玉珍), chairperson of the Legislature's Finance Committee, announced that the proposed amendments to the Act Governing the Allocation of Government Revenues and Expenditures had completed the initial committee review process, paving the way for them to be discussed in the Legislative Yuan in the coming months.

 Physical altercations between lawmakers in the Legislature.